Disclosure: This post may contain affiliate links.

 Is Method Acting Dangerous?

-I recently completed a survey that found that 41% of the general public believe that Method Acting is dangerous.
+I recently completed a survey that found that as of September 2022, 41% of the general public believes that Method Acting is dangerous.
 This belief is so prominent that when asking actors the same question, I found that 33% of actors believe that Method Acting is dangerous.
 This is unfortunately due to a lack of understanding of what Method Acting actually is.

 We see the term flying around the media along with news of actors losing life-threatening amounts of weight for a role or throwing away professionalism to engage in over-the-top pranks.
 But there isn’t a single well-established acting method that promotes these things.